ruslo/CGold/docs/overview/cmake-can-not.rst

   * `CMAKE_USE_RELATIVE_PATHS removed since CMake 3.4 <https://cmake.org/cmake/help/latest/release/3.4.html#deprecated-and-removed-features>`__

-Even if support for relative paths will be re-implemented in the future each developer in the team should have :ref:`CMake <CMake>` installed, as there are other tasks which :ref:`CMake <CMake>` automatically takes care of that may be done incorrectly if done manually.
+Even if support for relative paths will be re-implemented in the future, each developer in the team should have :ref:`CMake <CMake>` installed, as there are other tasks which :ref:`CMake <CMake>` automatically takes care of that may be done incorrectly if done manually.
 A few examples are: